 |Electronic viewfinder (2360k dots)||No viewfinder, LCD framing|

 |14 shutter flaps per second||10 shutter flaps per second|

 |340 shots per battery charge||260 shots per battery charge|

 |133 x 92 x 49 mm, 507 g||106 x 60 x 42 mm, 310 g|

 Body comparison: Fujifilm X-T2 vs Panasonic LX15

-An illustration of the physical size and weight of the Fujifilm X-T2 and the Panasonic LX15 is provided in the side-by-side display below.
+The physical size and weight of the Fujifilm X-T2 and the Panasonic LX15 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T2 – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T2 – represents the basis for the calculations across all the size and weight measures).